 Like many of the cards listed below, this credit card has remained one of the top rewards credit cards in the market since it was first introduced.
 It’s a great credit card for foodies and frequent travelers who also have excellent credit.
 It does not offer any introductory rates, so the value is in the sign-up bonus, rewards rate and rewards flexibility.

-New cardholders can earn 50,000 bonus points after spending $4,000 on purchases within the first three months of account opening.
-The introductory bonus points alone can be valued at $625 toward travel when redeemed through Chase Ultimate Rewards!
+New cardholders can earn 60,000 bonus points after spending $4,000 on purchases within the first three months of account opening.
+The introductory bonus points alone can be valued at $750 when redeemed through Chase Ultimate Rewards!
 From there, cardholders can earn 2X points on travel and dining at restaurants and 1 point on all other purchases.
-The ongoing APR is 17.24% – 24.24% variable for both purchases and balance transfers with an annual fee of $95, waived the first year.
+The annual fee is $95.

-For people who like cash back: Chase Freedom®
+For people who like cash back: Chase Freedom Flex

-What’s not to love about Chase Freedom®?
+What’s not to love about the Chase Freedom Flex?
 Any time I see someone pull this card out of their wallet, I know they’re savvy with credit card rewards.
-Chase Freedom® is perfect for cardholders that would like to earn bonus points on purchases in popular rotating categories such as gas, groceries and restaurant purchases.
+Chase Freedom Flex is perfect for cardholders that would like to earn bonus points on purchases in popular rotating categories such as gas, groceries and restaurant purchases.

-The Chase Freedom® credit card offers 0% Intro APR on purchase and balance transfers for the first 15 months of card membership, with an ongoing rate of 16.24% – 24.99% variable APR.
-New cardholders can earn $150 Bonus after spending $500 on purchases within the first three months of account opening and can earn 5% cash back on up to $1,500 in combined purchases in rotating quarterly categories.
+The Chase Freedom Flex credit card offers 0% Intro APR on purchases for the first 15 months of card membership.
+New cardholders can earn $200 Bonus after spending $500 on purchases within the first three months of account opening and can earn 5% cash back on up to $1,500 in combined purchases in rotating quarterly categories.
+There also are permanent bonus spending categories in dining (3%), drug store purchases (3%) and travel purchased through Chase Ultimate Rewards (5%).
 All other purchases will earn a flat 1% cash back.

-If you aren’t a big fan of rotating categories, checkout the Chase Freedom Unlimited® card that offers all the same rates explained above, except cardholders earn an unlimited 1.5% cash back on all purchases.
+If you aren’t a big fan of rotating categories, checkout the Chase Freedom Unlimited card that offers most of the same rates explained above, except cardholders earn an unlimited 1.5% cash back on all purchases.
 Both Freedom credit cards come with no annual fee.

 This is another great credit card that literally no other card on the market can compare to.
 Chase Slate is perfect for cardholders that are simply looking to transfer a balance that’s tied to interest, or for those interested in making a large purchase they can pay off before the introductory rate expires.